Account Registration

 This competition is AHA sanctioned and open to any amateur homebrewer age 21 or older.

-Only meads and ciders will be allowed into the competition.
+Only mead, cider, and perry will be allowed into the competition.

 All entries must be received at a drop-off location by the drop-off deadline.

-Each entry will consist of two 12 to 22 ounce, or one 750ml, capped or corked bottle(s) that are void of all identifying information, including labels and embossing.
+Each entry will consist of three 12 to 22 ounce, capped or corked bottle(s) that are void of all identifying information, including labels and embossing.
 Printed caps are allowed, but must be blacked out completely.
+No swing tops or cans.

 All entries must be handcrafted products, containing ingredients available to the general public, and made using private equipment by hobbyist brewers (i.e., no use of commercial facilities or Brew on Premises operations, supplies, etc.).